nubenetes/awesome-kubernetes/docs/container-managers.md

 - [medium.com/@raghavendraguttur: Podman Containers — Beginner’s Guide](https://medium.com/@raghavendraguttur/podman-containers-beginners-guide-830b931e66f4) In this article, you will learn about Podman — an open-source tool for managing containers, images, volumes, and pods (group of containers).
 You will also compare it to buildah and skopeo.
 - [nilesh93.medium.com: Replacing Docker Desktop with Podman and Kind in MacOS](https://nilesh93.medium.com/replacing-docker-desktop-with-podman-and-kind-in-macos-c750581a3fda)
 - [==dev.to: Containers without Docker (podman, buildah, and skopeo)==](https://dev.to/cedricclyburn/containers-without-docker-podman-buildah-and-skopeo-1eal) In this article, you will learn how you can use Podman, Buildah, and Skopeo as replacements for the traditional Docker workflow, without the use of a daemon or root privileges
+- [redhat.com/sysadmin/quadlet-podman](https://www.redhat.com/sysadmin/quadlet-podman) Make systemd better for Podman with Quadlet.
+Quadlet, a tool merged into Podman 4.4, hides the complexity of running containers under systemd to make it easier to maintain unit files written from scratch.

 #### Podman Desktop